MVForecaster

 Sets the metric that will be used to tune all subsequent models.

-metric – One of Forecaster.metrics.
+metric (str) – One of the names in Forecaster.metrics.
 The metric to optimize the models with using the validation set.
 Although model testing will evaluate all metrics in Forecaster.metrics, model optimization with tuning and cross validation only uses one of these.

 >>> f.set_validation_metric('mae')